 KOSA News has been produced by Editor Mike Bendrey for over 20 years and consists of news, photographs, anecdotes and memories of life at school.
 Contributions are received from the membership, which now totals over 1,100.
 Copies are distributed throughout the UK but many are also sent to members in France, Spain, Australia, Canada, New Zealand, the USA and South Africa.

 Kingswood Grammar School started as Kingswood Secondary School in 1921.
-It became a grammar school in the 1927and Kingsfield School in 1967.
+It became a grammar school in 1927 and Kingsfield School in 1967.
 The main building was of single storey wooden construction and was completely destroyed in an arson attack in August 1976.
 No one responsible for the fire was ever found.

 Kingsfield School was rebuilt as a modern two-storey building in 1977 and in 2011 became King’s Oak Academy.
-A new primary school is currently being built on a site opposite the academy which, when finished in September 2015, will enable education from the ages of 4 to 18 to be available on the site at Brook Road, Warmley.
+A new primary has been built on the site and opened in 2015.
+This enables education from the ages of 4 to 16 on the site at Brook Road, Warmley.

 KOSA News was first published in 1992 after an appeal and a cash collection at a reunion in that year provided the ‘seed-corn’ to produce an 8-page edition.
 This first edition went to about 200 members and since then at least two editions a year have been produced.

 KOSA welcomes new members, so if you attended any of the schools and would like to join and receive the newsletter then contact the editor by email on email@example.com or by phone on 0117 9565689.
-It also has an organising committee and if you’re interested in helping to run the association come along to the annual lunch at Lincombe Barn on Saturday, 10 October 2015.
+It also has an organising committee and if you’re interested in helping to run the association, come along to one or our lunches at Lincombe Barn or contact us.